dsansthedsans/Dumpgame/README.md

 <blockquote>Yes, very.
 The full game would've been <b><i>at least</i></b> five times longer than the demo.</blockquote>
 <h3>Is Dumpgame still associated with Dumpster Friends?</h3>
 <blockquote>No, not anymore.
 Any other dump-related game like <a href="https://github.com/dsansthedsans/Yume-Danpu"><b>Yume Danpu</b></a> only pay homage to Dumpgame, not the Discord server.
 More details on <a href="https://github.com/dsansthedsans/Dumpgame#development-history"><b>Development History</b></a>.</blockquote>
-<h3>Is Dumpgame associated with  UNDERTALE, Discord or MEE6?</h3>
+<h3>Is Dumpgame associated with Toby Fox, MEE6 and Discord?</h3>
-<blockquote>No, Dumpgame is not associated with UNDERTALE, Discord or MEE6.</blockquote>
+<blockquote>No, Dumpgame is not associated with Toby Fox, MEE6 or Discord.
+It's just an UNDERTALE fangame.</blockquote>
 <h3>Is Dumpgame AI-generated?</h3>
 <blockquote>No, NOTHING related to Dumpgame is AI-generated, not even this README.
 The ONLY exception is GitHub's commit messages.</blockquote>
 <h3>Is Dumpgame a virus?</h3>